varya/bem-articles-tmp/start-from-project-stub.en.md

 ## Start with a project repository
 The easiest way to start is to copy a similar project repository with suitable structure.
-We intend to use the full power of BEM technologies, so his [project-stub](https://github.com/bem/project-stub) will suit you just fine.
+We intend to use the full power of BEM technologies, so this [project-stub](https://github.com/bem/project-stub) will suit you just fine.

     $ git clone git://github.com/bem/project-stub.git my-pretty-project